sensu/sensu-docs/content/sensu-go/5.0/getting-started/get-started.md

 ### Install Sensu Go (OSS)

-Sensu Go is the free and open source monitoring event pipeline, written in Go and designed for hybrid-cloud infrastructures.
+Sensu Go is the free and open source monitoring event pipeline, written in Go and designed for container-based and hybrid-cloud infrastructures.

 - [Install Sensu Go][2]